halfflat/tinyopt/README.md

 As an example, let "-s" be a short option key, "--long" a long option key, "-a" a compact option key for a flag, and "-b" a compact option key for an option that takes a value.
-Then the follwing are equivalent ways for specifying these options on a command line:
+Then the following are equivalent ways for specifying these options on a command line:

 ```